 Digital Marketing Website Name > Social Media > Facebook > Facebook Ads

 In both examples, the breadcrumb navigation begins with the website’s name and is proceeded by several category pages.
 If a visitor wants to access an upper-level category page, he or she can click the category’s linked title.

 Each of the links in breadcrumb navigation is known as a breadcrumb, which is a reference to “Hansel and Gretel.”
 Written by the Grimm brothers in the early 1800s, “Hansel and Gretel” tells the story of a boy and his sister who are kidnapped by a witch.

 To find their way back home, the siblings leave a trail of breadcrumbs.
-Breadcrumb navigation works in the same way by showing visitors their exact location on a website while providing clickable links so that they can return to upper-level category pages or the homepage.
+Breadcrumb navigation works in the same way by showing visitors their exact location on a website while providing clickable links to return to upper-level category pages or the homepage.

 Why Your Website Needs Breadcrumb Navigation

 Breadcrumb navigation offers several benefits.
-When included on your website, it offers an alternative form of navigation.
+When included on your website, it provides an alternative form of navigation.
 Breadcrumb navigation isn’t intended to replace your website’s primary form of navigation.

 If you include breadcrumb navigation on your website, you should still use a traditional form of navigation, such as a sidebar menu or below-header menu.